Tomiblanchard/CV/README.md

 ## Tomi Blanchard

 Web lover.
-Emerging markets enthusiast.
 Passionate junior full stack web developer.
 I love to write clean, lean and fun code.
 In March 2015, I began a 12-weeks immersive and intensive web-development course (while finishing University) at Makers Academy, during which I met a lot of amazing people, wrote a lot of code and worked on great projects!

 Selected Projects
 ---------------